Skip to main content

 It is also essential to understand the seller’s risk management practices and the carve-out business’s needs.
 This is especially important when a level of interdependence between the part of the company that has been sold off and the former owner remains following the sale, for example when a seller continues to provide certain services as part of the purchase agreement.

-These ongoing arrangements can present complications for certain lines of coverage, such as cyber, where insurers are scrutinizing companies’ cybersecurity controls before deciding whether to provide coverage.
+These ongoing arrangements can present complications for certain lines of coverage, such as cyber, where insurers are scrutinising companies’ cybersecurity controls before deciding whether to provide coverage.
 If certain services, such as IT, will remain under the seller’s purview for a period of time through a TSA arrangement, it can be challenging to obtain the information that is typically required by cyber underwriters during placement discussions, leading to potential challenges securing adequate coverage.
 It’s important to address these potential challenges before the transaction close.

 3. Involve risk management team in negotiations

 Having early visibility into the potential challenges related to a carve-out transaction can lead to better deal outcomes.
 These problems may become material deal matters, so having transparency and mutual understanding around the financial implications and logistical requirements is essential for both buyer and seller.
 This collaboration can put buyers in a better position to quantify risks and negotiate accordingly, while offering clarity to sellers.
-Comprehensive due diligence allows organizations to better identify adverse surprises and address them during negotiations or be prepared to tackle them after the transaction is finalized.
+Comprehensive due diligence allows organisations to better identify adverse surprises and address them during negotiations or be prepared to tackle them after the transaction is finalised.

 It is best practice to involve risk managers early on so that they can help you identify potential challenges that may crop up when purchasing coverage for a new entity.
 A risk management team, together with an M&A insurance advisor, can help identify red flags that could make it difficult to secure adequate coverage, such as insufficient information about the risk management practices of a seller that will continue to provide certain services.